AnMoreau/PyMoosh/README.md

 - PV efficiency
 - resonant modes and zeros of the scattering matrix (and thus guided modes)
 - field profiles
-- green function for dipolar emitters
+- green functions for dipolar emitters

 **Material properties** (permittivities and permeabilities) can be either defined:
 - with simple, non dispersive values
-- through access to the RefractiveIndex database
+- through access to the [RefractiveIndex database](https://refractiveindex.info/)
 - with a user-defined model, many common examples of which are predefined (Drude, Lorentz, Brendel&Bormann, Experimental Data interpolation)

 More **advanced materials** are also available, to compute reflection and transmission coefficients (and hopefully, soon, the other properties too):